 Mythology.
 Fables.
 Tall tales.
 It is not unusual for ancient items to have incredible stories surrounding them, how they came to be, how they became renown, why they are held in contempt, and sometimes why they must be avoided.
-More […]
+More often […]

 Disclaimer: Armored Core is over 20 years old.
 Expect spoilers here. ‑Introduction- Over the years, thousands of games have come out across multiple systems.
 Literally thousands.
-Some are of extraordinary value monetarily, some are of equal value in terms of […]
+Some are of extraordinary value monetarily, some are of equal value in terms of content. […]

 John continues his Ratchet & Clank Retrospective with the most dissapointing one yet, Into the Nexus